University for the Creative Arts - UCA

 A thriving and vibrant community of students, staff and researchers, the University plays a significant role in the creative, economic and cultural life of the UK.
 It is home to several public art galleries, to the Crafts Study Centre and to research centres that include the Centre for Sustainable Design, the Animation Research Centre and the Public Art and Architecture (PARC) research centre.

 As a specialist organisation, the University's purpose-built facilities, its expanding programme of research and development, and its growing range of business and professional links are all focused on the promotion of the creative arts.
-The recent award of university will enhance the reputation of further and higher education in the creative arts, drive forward research, and provide a gateway to the cultural industries in the UK and worldwide.
+The recent award of the university will enhance the reputation of further and higher education in creative arts, drive forward research, and provide a gateway to the cultural industries in the UK and worldwide.

 Specialist art and design

 The University's key strength lies in the breadth of specialist, academic disciplines that it offers.
 Providing students with a ladder of opportunity, the University enables talented individuals to progress from further education through to undergraduate and postgraduate study and on to employment or creative practice.

 Many staff are creative practitioners as well as academics and are actively involved in the cultural industries.
 In this way, they bring the workplace into the learning environment, enabling the University to drive forward research and to prepare its students for the real world of work.

 High-quality education and research

 The University is established on a strong foundation of high-quality academic provision.
 The Kent Institute, for example, received an outstanding rating for its further education (FE) provision in its Ofsted inspection report released in March 2005.
 The official report placed the Kent Institute as the highest rated institution or university offering further education in art and design in England.